 What is to say about this year except that it’s been one heck of a year and that we all can’t wait for 2021 to come.
-How can we reflect on this crazy year?
+What were you reflections of the year 2020?

 Coronavirus (Covid-19) Arrival